alejandroqh/z39/README.md

 <details>
 <summary><b>For developers</b></summary>

 z39 is a single Rust binary that bundles a CLI and an MCP server over the Z3 solver.
-Call it from a shell script or drop it into an MCP config — structured JSON in, compact answers out.
+Call it from a shell script or drop it into an MCP config: structured JSON in, compact answers out.
 No daemon, no FFI, no separate Z3 install.

 </details>

 <details>
 <summary><b>For formal methods readers</b></summary>

-z39 exposes Z3 through four domain encoders — scheduling, boolean logic, configuration, and safety — each translating structured inputs into SMT-LIB2 (QF_LIA / QF_LRA / QF_UF) and interpreting models back into domain language.
+z39 exposes Z3 through four domain encoders (scheduling, boolean logic, configuration, and safety), each translating structured inputs into SMT-LIB2 (QF_LIA / QF_LRA / QF_UF) and interpreting models back into domain language.
 Decision problems framed as satisfiability: feasible / infeasible, valid / counterexample, consistent / conflicting.

 </details>